 Figure 2.
 This plot illustrates the foreground removal process in action on simulations of the foregrounds-only (top row) and signal-only (bottom row).
-Each plot has two elements, an image of the 400 MHz frequency slice on top, and beneath, a cut through the celestial equator (from 270-300 degrees) showing the frequency axis.
-The left-most column shows the original simulations on the sky.
-The band appearing in the foreground frequency slice is the galactic plane.
-The middle column shows the maximum likelihood map that we would make from the measured visibilities without subtracting the low S/F modes.
+Each plot has two elements, an image of the 400 MHz frequency slice on top, and beneath, a cut through the celestial equator (from 270° to 300°) showing the frequency axis.
+The leftmost column shows the original simulations on the sky.
+The band appearing in the foreground frequency slice is the Galactic plane.
+The middle column shows the maximum likelihood map that we would produce from the measured visibilities without subtracting the low S/F modes.
 The maps are blank below $\delta = -45^{\circ}$ because this area is always below the horizon for the telescope at a latitude of 45°.
-The final column shows the maps made after the foreground removal process (in this case we have discarded modes with S/F < 10).
-This leaves a clear correspondence between the original signal simulation and the foreground subtracted signal, whilst leaving the foreground residuals over 20 times smaller in amplitude. simulate time-streams from separate realisations of the signal and foregrounds using Equation (17), and project them through the filtering process to make maps.
-The visibilities are filtered using $v{\text{clean}} = \bar{\mathbf{R}} \mathbf{R} v$, and then are turned into a 3D map using Equation (20).
-In Figure 2 we show the original simulation, the map made from the unfiltered visibilities, and the map made from the foreground filtered visibilities.
-The simulated signal and foreground maps are described in Appendix B. Note that the foreground maps are not simply realisations of the model used to generate the foreground filter - unlike the input model they are both non-gaussian and anisotropic.
-Figure 2 clearly illustrates how the foreground amplitude is dramatically reduced by the process, whilst the signal retains its overall character.
-Though the foreground residuals are clearly highest in the galactic centre, even these are significantly lower than the filtered signal.
-6. FISHER ANALYSIS In the previous section we have demonstrated that the Karhunen-Loève transform gives an effective method for removing foregrounds.
-Though a visual inspection of Figure 2 suggests that the 21 cm signal is largely untouched, we would like to be able to quantify how much useful information remains.
-In this section we will use the Fisher matrix (see Dodelson 2003, chap.
-11 for an overview) to forecast power spectrum errors, for the same telescope, with and without foreground removal.
-After projection into the reduced eigenbasis, let us assume that the remaining modes follow a complex gaussian distribution with zero mean.
-This assumption should be reasonable provided we have successfully removed the modes containing any significant foreground contribution.
-In this case the Fisher Information matrix
+The final column shows the maps produced after the foreground removal process (in this case we have discarded modes with S/F < 10).
+This leaves a clear correspondence between the original signal simulation and the foreground subtracted signal, whilst leaving the foreground residuals over 20 times smaller in amplitude.

+(A color version of this figure is available in the online journal.)

+information contributed to our knowledge of a set of parameters for a given observation, by telling us how much the covariance of those parameters is improved (see Dodelson 2003, chapter 11 for an overview).
+We will use this to forecast power spectrum errors, for the same telescope, with and without foreground removal.